Currency swap: Historical facts

-During the global financial crisis of 2008, the currency swap transaction structure was used by the United States Federal Reserve System to establish central bank liquidity swaps.
+During the 2008 financial crisis, the currency swap transaction structure was used by the United States Federal Reserve System to establish central bank liquidity swaps.
 In these, the Federal Reserve and the central bank of a developed or stable emerging economy agree to exchange domestic currencies at the current prevailing market exchange rate & agree to reverse the swap at the same exchange rate at a fixed future date.
 The aim of central bank liquidity swaps is "to provide liquidity in U.S. dollars to overseas markets".
-While central bank liquidity swaps and currency swaps are structurally the same, currency swaps are commercial transactions driven by comparative advantage, while central bank liquidity swaps are emergency loans of US Dollars to overseas markets, and it is currently unknown whether or not they will be beneficial for the Dollar or the US in the long-term.
+While central bank liquidity swaps and currency swaps are structurally the same, currency swaps are commercial transactions driven by comparative advantage, while central bank liquidity swaps are emergency loans of US dollars to overseas markets, and it is currently unknown whether or not they will be beneficial for the dollar or the US in the long-term.

-The People's Republic of China has multiple year currency swap agreements of the Renminbi with Argentina, Belarus, Brazil, Hong Kong, Iceland, Indonesia, Malaysia, Russia, Singapore, South Korea, United Kingdom and Uzbekistan that perform a similar function to central bank liquidity swaps.
+The People's Republic of China has multiple year currency swap agreements of the renminbi with Argentina, Belarus, Brazil, Hong Kong, Iceland, Indonesia, Malaysia, Russia, Singapore, South Korea, the United Kingdom and Uzbekistan that perform a similar function to central bank liquidity swaps.

 South Korea and Indonesia signed a won-rupiah currency swap deal worth US$10 billion in October, 2013.
 The two nations can exchange up to 10.7 trillion won or 115 trillion rupiah for three years.
 The three-year currency swap could be renewed if both sides agree at the time of expiration.
 It is anticipated to promote bilateral trade and strengthen financial cooperation for the economic development of the two countries.
 The arrangement also ensures the settlement of trade in local currency between the two countries even in times of financial stress to support regional financial stability.
 As of 2013, South Korea imported goods worth US$13.2 billion from Indonesia, while its exports reached US$11.6 billion.
-In August 2018, Qatar and Turkey's central banks signed a currency swap agreement to provide liquidity and support for financial stability.
+In August, 2018, Qatar and Turkey's central banks signed a Riyal-Lira currency swap agreement to provide liquidity and support for financial stability.